Jocs/jocs.github.io/issues-backup/Getting Concurrent With ES6 Generators.md

 I already had the [`runner(..)`](https://github.com/getify/asynquence/tree/master/contrib#runner-plugin) plugin utility which handles async running of generators (see ["Part 3: Going Async With Generators"](https://davidwalsh.name/async-generators/#rungenerator-library-utility)), so it occurred to me that it could be fairly easily extended to handle multiple generators at the same time [in a CSP-like fashion](https://github.com/getify/asynquence/tree/master/contrib#csp-style-concurrency).

-The first design question I tackled: how do you know which generator gets control *next*?
+The first design question I tackled（处理、解决）: how do you know which generator gets control *next*?

 It seemed overly cumbersome/clunky to have each one have some sort of *ID* that the others have to know about, so they can address their messages or control-transfer explicitly to another process.
 After various experiments, I settled on a simple round-robin scheduling approach.
 So if you pair three generators A, B, and C, A will get control first, then B takes over when A yields control, then C when B yields control, then A again, and so on.